RC-GitHub/Flashcards/README.md

+# Flashcards
-Simple webpage for memorizing German words or sentences!
+is a imple webpage for memorizing words or sentences!